Ek Chadar Maili Si: Synopsis

-Rano (Hema Malini), a feisty woman, lives in a village with her drunkard husband, Trilok (Kulbhushan Kharbanda), and their two children.
-Her mother-in-law, Zinda (Dina Pathak), constantly berates her for her inadequate dowry, even years after her marriage.
-Only her father-in-law, Hazur Singh (A. K. Hangal), an old blind man, is kind towards her, but can do little.
-The only member of the family who can save her from the wrath of Trilok is her brother-in-law, Mangal (Rishi Kapoor).
+Rano, a feisty woman, lives in a village with her drunkard husband, Trilok, and their two children.
+Her mother-in-law, Zinda, constantly berates her for her inadequate dowry, even years after her marriage.
+Only her father-in-law, Hazur Singh, an old blind man, is kind towards her, but can do little.
+The only member of the family who can save her from the wrath of Trilok is her brother-in-law, Mangal.
 One night, Trilok drops a young girl left behind at the railway station to a nearby inn.
 The next morning when the girl is found raped, her brother kills Trilok in rage.
 After her husband is murdered, Rano is forced to marry her brother-in-law, Mangal, who is a good ten years younger than her.
 He abuses her the same way as her husband did in his frustration once after marrying her.
-Raji (Poonam Dhillon) a gypsy girl, plays Mangal's love interest.
+Raji a gypsy girl, plays Mangal's love interest.